 Evaluating internal tools solution: 4 Critical Aspects

-Internal tools refer to software applications that are built internally by an organization to aid their internal operations.
+Internal tools refer to software applications that are built internally by an organization to aid its internal operations.
 They may be tailored technical tools or apps designed to enhance efficiency or apps with CRUD interfaces to support employee and customer-facing activities like self-service modules and customer support.

 If you are looking for a solution for internal tools to create or replace your current tools, here’s a list of questions to ask yourself –

 1. Is the solution reducing dependencies on the engineering team?